OpenCDSS/cdss-app-statemod-fortran/README.md

 # cdss-app-statemod-fortran

-This repository contains the source code for the StateMod water allocation model, which is part of [Colorado's Decision Support Systems (CDSS)](http://cdss.state.co.us).
+This repository contains the source code and developer documentation for the StateMod water allocation model, which is part of [Colorado's Decision Support Systems (CDSS)](http://cdss.state.co.us).
 CDSS is supported by the [Colorado Water Conservation Board](http://cwcb.state.co.us) and [Colorado Division of Water Resources](http://water.state.co.us).